Register a Foreign Corporation in Washington

 How long does it take for the state to process the Washington Certificate of Authority?

-Normal Processing: 2-3 business weeks, plus additional time for mailing.
+Normal: Washington will process your application in about 2-3 business weeks, plus additional time for mailing.

 How will I get verification of qualification back from Washington?